 Stress-Testing the Plan (The AI Audit)

-Pretty handy.
-And it saved me months of guessing.
+It saved me months of guessing.

 Music of the Week